 (4) If a question arises under this section as to the balance of a person’s term of office remaining immediately before commencement day, the question is to be determined by the Minister.

-[Section 44 inserted by No. 32 of 2016 s.
+[Section 44 inserted: No. 32 of 2016 s.
 172.]

 45. Transitional provisions (Chancellor and Pro-Chancellor)